-Update the title, description, or properties of a specified database.
-Properties define the columns of a database.
+Updates the database object — the title, description, or properties — of a specified database.

 To update a

-relationdatabase property, share the related database with the integration.
+relation database property, share the related database with the integration.
+Learn more about relations in the database properties page.

 All properties in pages are stored as rich text.
 Notion will convert that rich text based on the types defined in a database's schema.
-So when a type is changed both in the Notion and in the API, the data will continue to be available, it is just presented differently.
+When a type is changed using the API, the data will continue to be available, it is just presented differently.

 For example, a multi select property value is represented as a comma-separated list of strings (eg. "1, 2, 3") and a people property value is represented as a comma-separated list of IDs.
 These are compatible and the type can be converted.